Skip to content

 The End of the Beginning

 Sean O’Casey’s play ‘The End of the Beginning’ is a one-act comedy with only three characters.
 It is set in rural Ireland, in the Berrill’s country house.
-This play is concerned with gender, and how women are underestimated by men.
+This play is concerned with gender and how men underestimate women.
 The three characters are:

-1. Darry, who is a stubborn, fat man of 55 years.
-He believes he is always right, is very sure of himself, and often blames his wife Lizzie for everything.
+1. Darry is a stubborn, fat man of 55 years.
+He believes he is always right, is very sure of himself, and often blames his wife, Lizzie, for everything.

-2. Lizzie, the wife of Darry.
-She is 45 years old and is a sensible woman.
+2. Lizzie is Darry’s wife.
+She is 45 years old and sensible.
 She takes all the challenges she faces seriously.

-3. Barry, Darry’s friend, and neighbour.
-He is the opposite of Darry as he is thin, calm and sensible, or at least more sensible than Darry.
+3. Barry, Darry’s friend and neighbour.
+He is the opposite of Darry as he is thin, calm, sensible, or at least more reasonable than Darry.

 Sean O’Casey on Screen

-Our Irish Playwright Sean O’Casey’s plays have been loved worldwide, so much so that many were adapted into television and film.
+Our Irish Playwright Sean O’Casey’s plays have been loved worldwide, and many have been adapted for television and film.

-The third, and final, of O’Casey’s Dublin Trilogy ‘The Plough and the Stars’ was made into a film in 1936, it was directed by John Ford and starred Barbara Stanwyck, Preston Foster, and Barry Fitzgerald.
-Later, in 1979 Elie Siegmeister used the play and created an opera, and it premiered in New York in October that year in the Symphony Space.
-More recently, in 2011, the BBC Radio 3 adapted the play for broadcast production, it was directed by Nadia Molinari.
+The third and final of O’Casey’s Dublin Trilogy, ‘The Plough and the Stars,’ was made into a film in 1936, directed by John Ford, and starred Barbara Stanwyck, Preston Foster, and Barry Fitzgerald.
+Later, in 1979, Elie Siegmeister used the play and created an opera that premiered in New York in October of that year in the Symphony Space.
+More recently, in 2011, BBC Radio 3 adapted the play for broadcast production, directed by Nadia Molinari.

-Finally, O’Casey’s ‘The Silver Tassie’ was made into a film in 1980, it was directed by Brian MacLochlainn and starred Stephen Brennan, Ray McAnally, and May Cluskey.
+Finally, O’Casey’s ‘The Silver Tassie’ was made into a film in 1980 directed by Brian MacLochlainn and starred Stephen Brennan, Ray McAnally, and May Cluskey.

 Sean O’Casey | His Mark on the World